Genesis-Embodied-AI/gstaichi/c_api/docs/taichi/taichi_core.h.md

 ### Create and destroy a Runtime Instance

 You *must* create a runtime instance before working with Taichi, and *only* one runtime per thread.
-Currently, we do not officially claim that multiple runtime instances can coexist in a process, but please feel free to [file an issue with us](https://github.com/taichi-dev/taichi/issues) if you run into any problem with runtime instance coexistence.
+Currently, we do not officially claim that multiple runtime instances can coexist in a process.

 ```cpp
 // Create a Taichi Runtime on Vulkan device at index 0.